 We have a statutory power of sale, which allows us to sell the property whether or not we have taken possession of it.
-Our right to sell your property is free from the restrictions in section 103 of the LPA 1925.
-Section 103 provides that a mortgagee shall not exercise its power of sale unless and until certain conditions have been met, but does not require that the whole debt should have become immediately due and payable.
+Our right to sell your property is free from restrictions.
 We are allowed to sell the property, or any part of it, for a price payable with or without interest by instalments and we will decide on the term.